-There are technically five elements of a URL, and they’re discreetly important for optimizing your site’s UX and SEO.
+There are technically five URL parts, and they’re discreetly important for optimizing your site’s user experience (UX) and SEO.
 To help you develop a concrete understanding of every part of a URL, let’s explore each of them in detail.

 What are the parts of a URL?